atman0eirb/TODO-project/README.md

 #### Launch

-To start the TodoClient application, run `npm start --prefix TodoClient`.
+To start the TodoClient application, run `ng serve`.

 Access the Todo application in your web browser at `http://localhost:4200`.